mosra/m.css/doc/documentation/python.rst

 docstring instead.
 By default, unless :cpp:`py::arg()` is used, function arguments are positional-only (shown as :py:`arg0`, :py:`arg1`, ...) and marked as such in the output.

+Similarly, property types are extracted from getter docstrings.

 The signature parsing can't handle all cases and, especially when templated C++ type names leak through, it may fail to extract the argument names.
 If that